duartencar/minderaChallenge/README.md

 ### Run options

-The program will ask you if you want to print groups at the end of execution. if you select this option performance is very good, but it consumes a lot of memory.
-Otherwise, it will consume much less memory, because the groups will be printed has they are found and memory is cleaned immediately, but performance is much worse. this is show in the next table:
+The program will ask you if you want to print groups at the end of execution.
+If you select this option performance is very good, but it consumes a lot of memory.
+Otherwise, it will consume much less memory, because the groups will be printed has they are found and memory is cleaned immediately, but performance is much worse.
+This is illustrated in the next table:

 || Execution time (s) | Memory Consumed (Gb) |
 | ------------- | ------------- | ------------- |
 | Print at end  | 29 | 5.3 |
 | Print as it finds  | 77 | 1,1 |

+The test was performed in a machine with a Intel Core i7-4790 CPU @ 3.60GHz with 16 Gb of RAM.

-The 20000x20000.json test file was used to get this numbers, results will be different in other machines.
+The file used to get the numbers in the previous table was 20000x20000.json.